jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Focus risk types 🧐

-Focusing on the three different risk types individually appears to improve accuracy significantly compared to training a single model to predict risk or non-risk headline.
+Focusing on the different risk types individually appears to improve accuracy significantly compared to training a single model using all three risk types as the risk category.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results